Prospect Ridge Academy

 Prospect Ridge Academy (PRA) is a K-12 charter school in the Adams 12 School District in Broomfield, Colorado, United States.
 It was founded as a K-6 school, then added a grade each year.
 It has now become a full K-12 school, with the high school being built three years ahead of schedule due to popular demand.
 The inaugural class graduated in May 2018.

 Elementary/middle school

 The school was founded as a K-6 school, after being approved by the Adams 12 board in 2011, as well as by a unanimous decision from the Broomfield committee.
 The school purchased land in North Park, a neighborhood development in Broomfield, and began construction on the K-8 building, while the school operated in an office space in Thornton for six months.
 The school grew to fill the building in the 2013-2014 school year.

 The elementary/middle school building is approximately 45,000 sq/ft, complete with a school library and gymnasium.
 The total cost of building the facility was around $8 million.

 Middle school athletics

 Prospect Ridge is one of the few remaining Adams 12 schools to offer middle school sports, as most others have eliminated sports due to budget cuts.
-It offers basketball, volleyball, soccer, cross-country, and golf.
+It offers basketball, football, volleyball, soccer, cross-country, and golf, and shuffleboard.